tombenke/cayley-cookbook/website/content/docs/basic-concepts/statements.en.md

 ## Subject, Predicate Object

 We use statements of facts to define knowledge.
-In general, we usually use declarative sentences to make statements of facts
+In general, we usually use declarative sentences to make statements of facts.

 For example: